Consistency of Lloyd's Algorithm Under Perturbations: Main Results

 \subsection{$k$-means$++$ and good initialization}

-Note that Theorem \ref{thm-lloyd-guarantee} hinges on good initialization \eqref{initial_conditions}.
-The aim here is to show that one standard method of finding ``good'' initial seeds, the so-called $k$-means$++$ algorithm \citep{arthur:2007} is able to provide such seeds with high probability, providing enough separation between the clusters.
-To illustrate the main ingredients of the proof and keep this paper to manageable length, we work in the following simplified setting albeit similar proof techniques should apply more generally: \begin{enumerate}[label = (\alph*), left=0pt ] \item Assume $K=2$ clusters with equal sizes $n_1 = n_2$.
-Thus, $\Delta = M = ||\bmu_1 - \bmu_2||$. \item Assume the noiseless case $\epsilon \equiv 0$. \item Assume a Gaussian mixture model with $\cF_k \sim N_r(\bmu_k, \gs^2\mvI_r)$, $k=1,2$, with the same scale factor $\gs^2 > 0$. \end{enumerate} In the $K=2$ setting, the $k$-means$++$ algorithm, applied to the dataset $\cX$ is as follows \citep{arthur:2007}: \begin{enumerate}[label = (\roman*), left=0pt] \item Choose the first center $\wh\bmu_1^{(0)}$ uniformly at random from $\cX$. \item Choose the second center $\wh\bmu_2^{(0)}$ with probability:
+Note that Theorem \ref{thm-lloyd-guarantee} hinges on good initialization \eqref{initial_conditions1} or \eqref{initial_conditions2}.
+The aim here is to show that one standard method of finding ``good'' initial seeds, the so-called $k$-means$++$ algorithm \citep{arthur:2007}, is able to provide such seeds with high probability, given enough separation between the clusters.
+To illustrate the main proof ideas and keep the exposition concise, we work in the following simplified setting, although similar proof techniques should apply more generally: \begin{enumerate}[label=(\alph*), left=0pt] \item Assume $K=2$ clusters with equal sizes $n_1 = n_2$.
+Thus, $\Delta := \Delta_{\min} = \Delta_{\max} = \|\bmu_1 - \bmu_2\|$. \item Assume bounded noise perturbations such that $\|\be_i\| \le \epsilon$. \item Assume a Gaussian mixture model with $\cF_k \sim N_r(\bmu_k, \sigma^2\mvI_r)$, $k=1,2$, with a common scale parameter $\sigma^2 > 0$. \end{enumerate} In the $K=2$ setting, the $k$-means$++$ algorithm, applied to the dataset $\cX$ is as follows \citep{arthur:2007}: \begin{enumerate}[label = (\roman*), left=0pt] \item Choose the first center $\wh\bmu_1^{(0)}$ uniformly at random from $\cX$. \item Choose the second center $\wh\bmu_2^{(0)}$ with probability:

 \end{enumerate} Next, define the constant